101 Effective Ways to Promote Your Content in 2020

-Mashable’s guide on Google+ Communities is great supplementary material as well.
+Mashable’s guide on Google+ Communities is great supplementary material as well to keep in mind.

-18. Get on Pinterest (With a Business Account)
+18. Promote Content by Getting on Pinterest (With a Business Account)

 Julia McCoy of Content Marketing Institute recommends these best practices for using Pinterest to promote your content:

-You also want to make sure that when you sign up, you do so as a business account to take advantage of their marketing tools.
+You also want to make sure that when you sign up for Pinterest, you do so as a business account to take advantage of their marketing tools.

-19. Pin More Than Once Per Day on Pinterest
+19. Promote Content by Pinning More Than Once Per Day

 Here’s an example of a recipe Rich Pin: